6 Surprising Things You Didn’t Know About Chocolate!

 Shutterstock / Andris Tkacenko © Two pieces of dark chocolate balanced against each other

-For many, Easter is synonymous with chocolate.
-But contrary to popular belief, not all chocolate is created equally, or is as bad for our health as we might expect.
+Contrary to popular belief, not all chocolate is created equally, or is as bad for our health as we might expect!

 Chocolate Easter Egg with Golden Bow isolated on white background;